Cc618/Riddim/doc/syntax.md

 ```

 #### Doc strings
+For doc strings syntax and documentation generator details, see the [Documentation Generator / Doc strings documentation page](documentation.md)

 It is possible to document your functions / types using doc strings :
 ```python
 # Functions